CyclotronResearchCentre/bidsme/README.md

  and `PluginError` will be raised
 - **<0** -- an error in plugin occurred, current entity will be skipped

-The negative code will affect only some of plugins, where skipping current entity will have a meaning, namely `SubjectEP`, `SessionEP`, `SequenceEP` and `RecordingEP`.
+The negative code will affect only the plugins in which skipping current entity will have a meaning, namely `SubjectEP`, `SessionEP`, `SequenceEP` and `RecordingEP`.
-For other function, negative code is interpreted as **0**
+For other functions, negative code is interpreted as **0**

 > NB: Even if all scripts supports the same list of entry points, some of them are more adapted for data preparation and other for bidsification.
-From practice, it is more convenient to perform all subject and session determination, data retrieval and additional files treatment during preparation, and bidisification is concentrated on just renaming and copying files.
-This way, there an opportunity of checking, correcting and/or completing data manually.
+We recommend to perform all subject and session identification, data retrieval and modifications of additional files during preparation, whereby limiting bidisification  to renaming and copying files only.
+In this way, the user will be able to check, correct and/or complete data manually.

 ## <a name="examples"></a>Examples